yilmazchef/javascript-notebooks/Notebooks/English/All.md

 03.02.
 Where to write JavaScript in HTML?
 ---------------------

 03.02.
 Where to embed include write put JavaScript in HTML?
 ---------------------

-### JavaScript provides 3 places to write the JavaScript code in our webpage:
+### JavaScript provides 3 places to write the JavaScript code in our webpage

 1. Inside the HEAD section
 2. Inside the BODY section
 3. External JavaScript .js file (separation of concern)